MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowJailbroken
+This is an access requirement setting that blocks access to Microsoft 365 resources from supported apps on non-compliant devices when the value is $false.

+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS
+- Android
+- Samsung Knox

-The AllowJailbroken parameter specifies whether to allow access to your organization by jailbroken or rooted devices.
+The AllowJailbroken parameter specifies whether to allow access to company resources by supported devices that are jailbroken or rooted.

 - $true: Jailbroken devices are allowed.
 - $false: Jailbroken devices aren't allowed.
-- $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available on the following types of devices:

-- Apple iOS 6+
-- Android 4+

 ```yaml
 Type: Boolean